jsonlines/jsonfilter/readme.md

 # jsonfilter

 Streaming JSON filtering on the command line.
+Supports JSON querying and expression based filtering.

 Works great for JSON datasets that are too big to JSON.parse() or for situations where you want to start reading data immediately.